mbta/mbta_metro/README.md

 config :mbta_metro, :map, style: "https://tiles.stadiamaps.com/styles/alidade_smooth.json?api_key=#{@api_key}"
 ```

-If you do use an external source you'll have to makue sure it is defined in your CSP (assuming you have one):
+If you do use an external source you'll have to make sure it is defined in your CSP (assuming you have one):

 ```elixir
 [